Share this quote

 —Karen Armstrong, Twelve Steps To A Compassionate Life.
 P. 45.

-An Additional Karen Armstrong quote:
+Additional Karen Armstrong quotations:

 “One of the chief tasks of our time must surely be to build a global community in which all peoples can live together in mutual respect; yet religion, which should be making a major contribution, is seen as part of the problem.
 All faiths insist that compassion is the test of true spirituality and that it brings us into relation with the transcendence we call God, Brahman, Nirvana, or Tao.
 Each has formulated its own version of what is sometimes called the Golden Rule, “Do not treat others as you would not like them to treat you,” or in its positive form, “Always treat others as you would wish to be treated yourself.”
 Further, they all insist that you cannot confine your benevolence to your own group; you must have concern for everybody—even your enemies.”